Environment Agency launches probe after ‘serious chemical spill’ into canal

 A spokesperson for the Department for Environment Food and Rural Affairs said ministers were closely monitoring the situation, adding: “Toxic pollution of this kind is disgraceful.”

-Anochrome said it had immediately notified the EA and Severn Trent Water following the incident and its senior management team remained on-site working to minimise and contain the spill, BBC News reported.
+Anochrome said it had immediately notified the EA and Severn Trent Water following the incident and its senior management team remained on-site working to minimise and contain the spill.

+In a statement, it said: “We can confirm that a chemical incident occurred at Anochrome Ltd Walsall in the early hours of Monday, 12 August 2024.
+Regrettably, as a result, some of the released chemicals entered a canal in Walsall.

+“Our immediate response was to notify the Environment Agency and Severn Trent Water.
+Our senior management team has been – and remain – on-site working collaboratively with all relevant authorities and agencies to minimise and contain the spill.

 Bruce and Lauris Crook, 72 and 70 – originally from New Zealand, live on a narrowboat and have been unable to pass through the locks on the canal since Monday while water testing takes place.